 - Specify approaches to facilitate productive interchange between the security community and the external social science research community.

 The survey will engage members of the SBS community to generate ideas for research that may benefit national security now and in the ensuing decade.
 The total project duration will be 36 months from summer 2016 to summer 2019.
 The committee’s final report will be available to the public.
 All work will be conducted at the unclassified level.
-The work is overseen by the Board on Behavioral, Cognitive, and Sensory Sciences (BBCSS), part of the Division of Behavioral and Social Sciences and Education (DBASSE) of the Academies in collaboration with the newly-forming Intelligence Community Studies Board (ICSB) in the Division of Engineering and Physical Sciences.
+The work is overseen by the Board on Behavioral, Cognitive, and Sensory Sciences (BBCSS), part of the Division of Behavioral and Social Sciences and Education (DBASSE) of the National Academies.

-January 12, 2017, Washington, DC - Study Director gives overview of decadal survey at
+January 12, 2017, Washington, DC - Study Director presented at Winter ICSB Meeting.

-October 20, 2016, Washington, DC – Study Director gives overview of decadal survey at Annual NISTC Meeting.
-October 19, 2016, Washington, DC – Study Director gives overview of decadal survey at Inaugural ICSB Meeting.
+October 20, 2016, Washington, DC – Study Director presented at Annual NISTC Meeting.
+October 19, 2016, Washington, DC – Study Director presented at Inaugural ICSB Meeting.